 Kentucky

-Kentucky recently passed House Bill 8, which places a tax exemption for gold and silver bullion.
+House Bill 8 created a sales tax exemption for gold and silver bullion.

 Louisiana

-The state recognizes that gold and silver bullion is tangible personal property and exempts these investments from sales taxes.
+The state recognizes gold and silver bullion as tangible personal property and exempts these purchases from sales tax.

 Maine